vocativ-dataviz/starter/README.md

-# Vocativ Interactive Infographic Template
+# Vocativ Interactive Dataviz Template/Starter

-A lightweight starting point to create websites, especially data visualization mini-sites.
-(That's my job!)
+A lightweight starting point to create interactive visualizations of data.
+Of all sorts.
+(Maps, charts, graphs, tools)

 jQuery, D3, and Underscore are included.
 [Stylus](http://learnboost.github.io/stylus/) is used for CSS.